Invariance principle and non-compact center foliations: Introduction

-For measures whose center Lyapunov exponents vanish and having a local product structure, Avila-Viana's invariance principle provides a continuous extension of the center disintegrations over the support of the measure.
-In our setting, we obtain a similar statement; however since the holonomies along the invariant foliations are in general defined locally, we have to localize the center measures.
+For measures who\-se center Lyapunov exponents vanish and having a local product structure, Avila-Viana's Invariance Principle provides a continuous extension of the center disintegration over the support of the measure.
+In our setting, we get a similar statement; however since the holonomies along invariant foliations are in general only defined locally, we have to localize the center measures.